1414C/jiffy/README.md

 The bcrypt hashes are not very useful to would-be attackers for the following reasons:
 * bcrypt hashes are salt/peppered making rainbow tables useless
 * bcrypt is slow by design, making brute force reversal a time-consuming and expensive proposition
+* as increased computing power becomes available, the bcrypt cost parameter can be increased (current = 14)
 * the hash itself is not used for authentication; it is the by-product of successful authentication

 When a user logs into the application the following steps occur: